stella

 What to know before you search

-Eligibility typically depends on AKI severity stage, cause of injury, whether dialysis has started, and presence of underlying chronic kidney disease.
+Eligibility depends on AKI severity (measured by creatinine rise or urine output), cause of injury, whether dialysis is needed, and time since kidney function started declining.

 What types of trials are currently open

-• Prevention trialsTesting medications or fluid strategies in people at high risk of AKI, such as those undergoing cardiac surgery or receiving contrast dye for imaging.
+• Prevention trialsTesting drugs or fluid strategies to prevent AKI in people undergoing cardiac surgery, receiving contrast dye, or being treated for sepsis.

 Recently added Acute Kidney Injury trials